byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 To support its use for that, though, TridyDB is provided with three possible interaction paradigms that each provide for varying degrees of integration.

-1. At the highest degree of integration, TridyDB is useable as a [**Node.js package**](#package).
+1. At the highest degree of integration, TridyDB is usable as a [**Node.js package**](#package).
 This means that at least if another application or script is written for Node as well, it can interface with TridyDB like it would any other NPM module and use that to its advantage for increased flexibility and performance.
 However, this makes it more the responsibility of the application to manage the database on its own, how it saves and interacts with it, etc. since TridyDB in this form doesn't provide any persistence, and neither exists as a separate application to begin with.
 Another obvious issue is that if the application isn't also a Node application on its own, then this isn't really an available option, and using a wrapper would be needed.
 2. For applications interacting with TridyDB locally as a separate process, but without the need for networking, TridyDB can be utilized as a [**terminal application**](#cli).
 This is especially useful for compiling Tridy data files/scripts to another format where it only needs to be done once during the runtime of a particular program, as might often be the case with configuration files, where TridyDB is most strongly-suited.
 The other half of its usefulness comes from providing an interface for both applications and users alike to interact directly with TridyDB, considering a possible way to use TridyDB, when launched this way, is as an interactive console.
 3. For applications interacting with TridyDB remotely, or where networking is a requirement, TridyDB (the application) can be launched as a [**RESTful HTTP server**](#server), though it requires some additional knowledge to know how to work with.
 To summarize, however, commands can either be sent to a server directly (as a string of Tridy code), pre-parsed (ideal for Tridy-parsing clients), or in a special form that takes advantage of query parameters and HTTP methods (hence a RESTful architecture), though while having some limits of its own.
 Even in this form, the API is extremely basic if one happens to understand Tridy syntax at all, considering its just a single route (the root `/`) mapped to multiple HTTP methods.
 That is because Tridy's operational design is already highly analogous to the four commonly-used HTTP methods of RESTful APIs (GET, POST, PUT, and DELETE).